vaginessa/dns-wiki/BusyBox.md

 BusyBox has been written with size-optimization and limited resources in mind, both to produce small binaries and to reduce run-time memory usage.
 Busybox is also extremely modular so you can easily include or exclude commands (or features) at compile time.
 This makes it easy to customize embedded systems; to create a working system, just add /dev, /etc, and a Linux kernel.
 Busybox (usually together with uClibc) has also been used as a component of "thin client" desktop systems, live-CD distributions, rescue disks, installers, Android, and so on.

 __Short description__
-* Root required.
+* Root required
-* Provides many standard Unix tools.
+* Provides many standard Unix tools
-* Necessary in AFWall+ to execute some Linux commands.
+* Necessary in AFWall+ to execute some Linux commands
-* AFWall+ comes with a Busybox binary, so you don't have to install Busybox manually anymore.
+* AFWall+ comes with an integrated BusyBox binary, so you don't have to install BusyBox manually anymore
 * There are also some _non-root_ solutions on the Google Play Store, we not recommend to use one of this!

 Installation instructions
 ---------------------------

-Normally BusyBox is included in your ROM, but on some Stock (OEM Firmwares) and AOSP (Android Open Source Project) based ROM's it is possible that this isn't integrated (Androids own toolbox will be used instead).
+Normally BusyBox is included in your ROM and AFWall+ ships with his own, but on some Stock (OEM Firmwares) and AOSP (Android Open Source Project) based ROM's it is possible that this isn't integrated (Androids own toolbox will be used instead).
-So you can use the BusyBox Pro app (the name is a bit 'wrong/confusing' since it isn't a BusyBox app - it's more an app which integrates a binary (called _busybox_) that will be installed/integrated in your system) or you can just use your own (or pre) compiled binary explained over [here](https://github.com/ukanth/afwall/wiki/HOWTO-Compiling-busybox).
+So you can use the BusyBox app (the name is a bit 'wrong/confusing' since it isn't a BusyBox app - it's more an app which integrates a binary (called _busybox_) that will be installed/integrated in your system) or you can just use your own (or pre) compiled binary explained over [here](https://github.com/ukanth/afwall/wiki/HOWTO-Compiling-busybox).

 So if you use the BusyBox app make sure all symlinks are proper set to /xbin (system/xbin) this will automatically set.
 If you use any external or own compiled binary, you can simple use the following commands via adb: